KewlStatics/Wish/README.md

-The official GitHub repostery for Wish server!
+The official GitHub repostery for Wish server!!!